Delaware Financial Education Allian

 How does Delaware Financial Education Allian spend its money?

 Delaware Financial Education Allian directs 77% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Delaware Financial Education Allian tax-deductible?